top of page

 One of the beautiful things about artificial reefs is watching the changes over time that the ocean causes and the amount of marine life they attract.
 The Gunboat C-58 is no exception.

-Inside the stern are large schools of Grunts and Jacks and huge Green Moray Eels make their home there too.
-During turtle mating season we see the majestic Loggerhead Turtles passing by for a visit and Nurse Sharks can often be seen hiding away under the hull of the wreck.
-Besides all of these, you will see Barracuda, Lobster, Grouper, Hogfish, Lionfish (unfortunately), Parrotfish, and much much more.
+Large schools of Grunts and Jacks are inside the stern, and huge Green Moray Eels make their home there too.
+During turtle mating season, we see the majestic Loggerhead Turtles passing by for a visit, and Nurse Sharks can often be seen hiding away under the wreck's hull.
+Besides all of these, you will see Barracuda, Lobster, Grouper, Hogfish, Lionfish (unfortunately), Parrotfish, and much more.
 Every dive is different.

 The Dive

-The shipwreck once had lines by which boats could tie but unfortunately, many large vessels were responsible for ripping the identifying buoys off the shipwrecks by tying up to them.
+The shipwreck once had lines by which boats could tie, but unfortunately, many large vessels were responsible for ripping the identifying buoys off the wrecks by tying them up to them.
 Now the entry to the shipwrecks is by a coordinated backward roll, negative entry.
-An underwater swim can take you to the descent line or directly to the bottom.
+An underwater swim can take you to the descent line or the bottom.
 This means that divers must be confident in their ears and diving skills.

 The ability to listen to your guide and follow their advice will mean a fun dive for all.
 Safety and coordination with your team are paramount to the enjoyment of this dive.
-Because the dive is in the open ocean, surfacing in a controlled manner with the use of a DSMB is important as is a safety stop at the end of the dive.
+Because the dive is in the open ocean, surfacing in a controlled manner using a DSMB is essential, as is a safety stop at the end of the dive.

 Depth